-Refer to section 2.12 - Accident prevention when servicing and working on the machine for safety procedures.
+Refer to section 2.12 - Accident prevention when servicing and working on the machine for safety procedures

 The Powerspread is fitted with 3 simplex chains of various sizes to drive the auger and impeller.
-All chains are fitted with a tension adjuster (see photo's below).
+All chains are fitted with a tension adjuster (see diagrams below).
 The correct chain tension will have been set at the factory but it should be regularly checked during field use.
 Failure to regularly adjust the chain tensions will severely reduce the life of the chain and greatly increase the chances of breaking a shearbolt on start up.

-To tension the front two 1" pitch chains, firstly open the main drive guard and then slacken the M16 bearing fixings (A), next adjust the M16 plain nuts (B) to move the tensioner sprockets up or down to the required position.
-Finally tighten the bearing fasteners (A) to lock the whole assembly in position.
+To tension the chain, firstly slacken bolts (K), then adjust the plain nuts (L) to move the sprocket up or down to the required position, and finally tighten bolts (K) to lock the whole assembly in position.
 Make sure the chain is physically felt and checked as it is tightened.